-FIELDWORK: Digital Studio Showing - NOW Magazine
+Fieldwork: Digital Studio Showing - NOW Magazine

 - More

-FIELDWORK is an intimate visual meditation; a moving archive of bodies - submerging and emerging with their surroundings.
-Directed by DA.
+Fieldwork is an intimate visual meditation; a moving archive of bodies - submerging and emerging with their surroundings.
+Directed by.

-FIELDWORK is an intimate visual meditation; a moving archive of bodies – submerging and emerging with their surroundings.

 Event Price - Free or Donation